Master of Accountancy

 Are you ready to take your educational and career goals to the next level The Stetson-Hatcher School of Business also offers a Combined Master of Business Administration/Master of Accountancy degree program.

 Learn more >

 Non-U.S. citizens or students who graduated from a non-U.S. university must also complete the following requirements to be evaluated for admission:

 - Evaluation of Foreign Credentials

 Applicants who completed all or part of their education abroad are required to have their foreign educational credentials evaluated by an independent evaluation service.
-A Course-by-Course and Grade Point Average Equivalent Evaluation is required for admission.
-You must submit an official sealed copy of your evaluation with your application materials.
+This evaluation must be completed by an approved NACES evaluator or Lisano International.
+We recommend using Josef Silny or World Education Services.

 - Official Translations